se2832/se2832-lab-07-stock-market-ticker-darb-eloc/writeup.md

 Line \# | Fault Description | Fix Description
 --- | --- | ---
-151 | getPreviousClose throws exception if currentQuote is equal to null | Changed != to ==
-185 | getChangeSinceClose throws NullPointerException instead of InvalidAnalysisState | throw new InvalidAnalysisState instead of a new NullPointerException
+83| constructor never checks if Audio Player is null | Added if statement checking in Audio Player is null 151 | getPreviousClose throws exception if currentQuote is equal to null | Changed != to == 185 | getChangeSinceClose throws NullPointerException instead of InvalidAnalysisState | throw new InvalidAnalysisState instead of a new NullPointerException
 187 | getChangeSinceClose returns the wrong value | remove the subtraction of getClose()